Skip to Main Content

 Consider how you would be comfortable with your OER being reused - what permissions will you give others to share and use your creative work.

-Murdoch University Library recommends OER Commons to upload and store your OER.
+Murdoch University Library recommends you upload and store your OER at OER Commons.
 Authors can directly upload material and assign it to the Murdoch University Group.